gnosis/dx-tools/README.md

 You can now take part in the running auction as a bidder in the current auction, or post a sell order for the coming one.

+> **NOTE**: Remember that as a seller you can only submit to the running auction if it is in the 10 min waiting period before it starts or else the upcoming auction.
+Sellers cannot deposit to auctions happening after the upcoming auction.

 Before placing a trade, we recommend you try the following commands:

  ```bash